non87/GeoPandas-Workshop/README.md

 `conda create -c conda-forge -n geopandas_workshop python=3.6 matplotlib numpy geoPandas pandas`

 It is important that you specify conda-forge as a channel in order to get the last version of GeoPandas.
 The default channel still distributes version 0.6 at this time.
+To activate the environment, you can use

+`conda activate geopandas_workshop`

 After this, you can download the entire repository with the "clone or download" green button on the right-upper corner of the [repository homepage](https://github.com/non87/GeoPandas-Workshop).
+Finally, you can use Jupyter Notebook or Jupyter Lab (both included with Ananconda) to open the notebooks.

 ## Exercises